BDA-KTS/Telegram-Data-Collection/README.md

 3. The framework will ask for an one time password : Enter the OTP sent to you through the Telegram app

-## Limitation
+## Disclaimer
-The method collects only the raw messages.
-For enrichments to the messages, further modifications to the code would be required
+The method collects only the raw messages that may require further enrichments.

 # Contact
-Susmita.Gangopadhyay@gesis.org
+For further queries, please contact <Susmita.Gangopadhyay@gesis.org>